-This document serves as a resource for students, faculty, and staff responding to allegations of sex- or gender-based harassment and discrimination under one of two adjudication processes: The Title IX Process or the Gender-Based Harassment & Discrimination (GBHD) Process.
-A student, faculty, or staff member who participates in a formal or informal resolution process under either the Title IX process or the GHBD process will be referred to as a "Respondent."
+This document serves as a resource for students, faculty, and staff accused of sex- or gender-based harassment and discrimination under one of two adjudication processes: The Title IX Process or the Gender-Based Harassment & Discrimination (GBHD) Process.
+An accused student, faculty, or staff member who participates in a formal or informal resolution process under either the Title IX process or the GHBD process will be referred to as a "Respondent."